koslak/vscode_cpp/README.md

 ## Additional Notes

-* If you build the project in *Debug* mode but you try to run the *Release* executable (i.e., by selecting the Release option when pressing the **Ctrl + Alt + F5** shortcut), you are going to encounter an issue beacuse you are trying to run an executable that has not been built.
-If you wish to build another configuration (for example you are in *Release* mode and want to build the *Debug* option), you need to start since *step 5* from the previous section.
+* If you build the project in *Debug* mode but you try to run the *Release* executable (i.e., by selecting the *Release* option when pressing the **Ctrl + Alt + F5** shortcut), you are going to encounter an issue beacuse you are trying to run an executable that has not been built.
+If you wish to build another configuration (for example you are in *Release* mode and want to build the *Debug* option), you need to start since *step 5* from the previous section and select the corresponding build configuration.